iamkirankumaryadav/Library/Data Engineering/Terms.md

 - They extract and transform relevant data from the warehouse to meet the specific needs of a particular department or business unit.
 - e.g., sales, marketing, finance, HR, learning, payroll, product, consultant, etc.
 - They only store data relevant to the department, making them faster and easier to manage.
-- The data is pre-processed and structured for the specific needs of the department's analysis and reporting.
+- The data is pre-processed and structured for the department's analysis and reporting needs.

 ### ETL (Extract-Transform-Load)
 - **Extract:** Data is extracted from various sources like databases, applications, and flat files.